uoregon-libraries/newspaper-curation-app/test/README.md

 function, `prep_for_testing`, which does the following:

 - Deletes everything in the database
-- Loads seed data from `docker/mysql/nca-seed-data.sql`:
+- Removes all files from your fake newspaper "network mount" (`<NCA root>/test/fakemount`, mounted by default in docker containers when using the "Hybrid Developer" approach).
-  - This is a hard-coded filename - it must be *exactly* as written above.
+- Creates test users via `create-test-users.go`: one user is created per distinct NCA role.
-  - This file is *not* provided - you have to export things yourself or write your own SQL here.
-The two critical tables for getting data to work are `titles` and `mocs`.
+- Seeds the database with two MARC Organization codes (awardees) so that the NCA test data repository (see above) will work out of the box.
-- Removes all files from your fake newspaper "network mount" (`test/fakemount`).
+- Runs `copy-sources.go` to bring all source PDFs and TIFFs into `fakemount` in the structure NCA requires.
-- Runs `copy-sources.go` to bring all source files into the fake mount.
+- Runs `load-marc.go` to get all titles (from `test/sources/marc-xml`) loaded into NCA as well as both configured ONI instances.
 - Runs the NCA bulk issue queue app to take every born-digital issue and prepare it for page renumbering.
   - This is run once per LCCN because of how NCA's bulk issue queue app was